Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: Introduction

 \section{Introduction}

-In reinforcement learning (RL) the complexity of underlying environment dynamics makes it crucial to leverage structural assumptions in order to achieve statistical efficiency.
-A widely adopted approach involves assuming that key functionals can be represented using low-dimensional feature vectors.
-This assumption effectively imposes a low-rank structure on one of the matrices associated with various RL components, including the Q-function \citep{shah2020sampleefficient, tyler2023overcoming, stojanovic2024modelfreelowrankreinforcementlearning}, the transition kernel \citep{agarwal2020flambe}, the graph Laplacian \citep{mahadevan2005value, mahadevan2007protovalue}, and successor representations \citep{dayan1993improving, stachenfeld2014design, barreto2017successor}.
-Some works even propose learning universal low-dimensional representations that generalize across tasks, such as in the Forward-Backward model \citep{touati2021learning, touati2022does} or in goal-conditioned RL frameworks \citep{andrychowicz2017hindsight, eysenbach2022contrastive}.
-While these representations have shown empirical success and have motivated initial theoretical studies on their statistical benefits, fundamental questions remain open: {\it Why should such low-rank structures emerge in Markov Decision Processes (MDPs)?
-And under what conditions do they yield accurate and easy-to-learn representations?}
+In reinforcement learning (RL), the complexity of environment dynamics requires structural assumptions to achieve statistical efficiency.
+A widely adopted approach assumes that key quantities admit low-dimensional feature representations, effectively imposing low-rank structure on matrices underlying various RL components such as the Q-function \citep{shah2020sampleefficient,tyler2023overcoming,stojanovic2024modelfreelowrankreinforcementlearning}, transition kernel \citep{agarwal2020flambe,jin2020provably,stojanovic2023spectral}, graph Laplacian \citep{mahadevan2005value,mahadevan2007protovalue,wu2019laplacian}, and successor representation \citep{dayan1993improving,stachenfeld2014design,barreto2017successor}.
+Some works even aim to learn universal low-dimensional representations transferable across tasks, as in Forward-Backward models \citep{touati2021learning,touati2022does} and goal-conditioned RL \citep{andrychowicz2017hindsight,eysenbach2022contrastive}.
+Despite their empirical success and emerging theoretical analyses, fundamental questions remain:

+{\it Why should low-rank structure arise in MDPs, and under what conditions does it yield accurate, learnable representations?}

 To address these questions, we examine how the long-term dynamics of an MDP naturally give rise to global structure that can be captured effectively through low-rank approximations.
 In particular, we demonstrate that a simple temporal shift of the successor measure can substantially improve its alignment with low-rank structure.
 This shift reweights transitions to emphasize long-term behavior, filtering out short-term noise and amplifying the structural signal present in the dynamics.
 Crucially, its effectiveness hinges on the mixing properties of the underlying Markov chain, which determine how rapidly the process forgets its initial conditions and reveals coherent global patterns.
-Our main contributions are as follows.
+Our main contributions are: